homestarfuzzer/iocinfo/README.md

 iocinfo --setup
 ```

 This walks you through each source, shows where to get a free key, and saves to `~/.iocinfo/config.ini`.
-Skip any source you don't have — free sources work with zero config.
+Skip any source you don't have; free sources work with zero config.

 ### Manual config